DariusDeah/fs-journal/src/reflections/wk1/quiz1.md

 <!-- enter you answer in the space below -->

 ```
+allows items with in a container move relative other items in the same container
 ```

 **11.** What `CSS` properties affect the size of a box model?